-Regular moderate intensity exercise and adherence to the Mediterranean diet may help control type 2 diabetes and related conditions.
+Regular moderate-intensity exercise and adherence to Mediterranean dietary choices may help control type 2 diabetes and related conditions.

 Individuals with T2D are 2 times more likely to develop heart disease so it is important to protect this vital organ in addition to managing glucose levels.

 The Mediterranean diet refers to the general pro-heart diet consumed in areas around the Mediterranean Sea.
 This diet is characterized by:

 - high consumption of carbohydrate foods like fruits and vegetables,

 - lower consumption of red meats,

 - using monounsaturated fats like olive oil,

 - and consuming lean protein sources like fish and turkey and vegetarian sources like beans and legumes.

 Carbohydrates, or carbs, are allowed!
 Shunning all carbs from your diet may not be the best approach for healthy long terms dietary choices.